adnammit/notes/autofac.md

 ### Resolving Services in ASP.NET Core
 * [AutoFac integration with ASP.NET Core](https://autofac.readthedocs.io/en/latest/integration/aspnetcore.html#id6)
-* DI is managed by ASP.NET Core -- controller classes are provided with the services you configure in startup
+* in this case, DI is managed by ASP.NET Core rather than autofac -- controller classes are provided with the services you configure in startup. *autofac is still used to manage registration etc, but the actual injection/scopes are handled by ASP.NET*